amaz1none/devex-fe-grades/hard-skills/mobile/Level 1 - Intern - iOS.md

 ## 2. Programming languages
-### Konwledge of Swift - from basic concepts to syntax
+### Knowledge of Swift - from basic concepts to syntax

 ## 3. Code patterns basics
 ### DRY, KISS, YAGNI, some of the most used GoF patterns